nickzjl/duvro-writeup/README.md

 An iOS app that turns a camera roll into a ready-to-post Instagram carousel: it picks the photos, applies a coherent aesthetic, orders the post, and writes the caption.

-Built solo.
+Built solo, by directing Claude Code.
+The architecture, the diagnoses, and the product decisions here are mine; the implementation was delegated.
 This repo is a writeup, not the source.
 The app and server live in private repos.

-Built by directing Claude Code.
-The architecture, the diagnoses, and the product decisions here are mine; the implementation was delegated.

 ---